NellowTCS/CYD-Home/ESP32-2432S022C/PROJECTS.md

    }
    ```
 3. **Upload and Test**:
-   - Upload the sketch, insert an SD card, and check for the `log.txt` file.
+   - Upload the sketch, insert a MicroSD card into the **built-in slot**, and check for the `log.txt` file.

 ### Expansion Ideas
 - Log touch events or display interactions to the SD card.